rbi-mtm/ams/day3/README.md

 #### Tasks

-1. Set the paths for the training and test sets in the `mace.sh` script.
+1. Set the paths for the training and test sets in the `mace.sh` script (look for ??? values).
-2. Set the number of epochs to 150 and the start for the second stage to 120 epochs.
+2. Set the number of epochs to 150 and the start for the second stage to 120 epochs (look for ??? values).
-3. Run the `mace.sh` to perform the training
+3. Run the `mace.sh` to perform the training (type `./mace.sh` in the terminal).
-4. When the training is finished, note the errors and how much time the training took.
+4. When the training is finished, note the errors and how much time the training took (you can find the errors also in the log file in the `log/` directory).

+#### Solution

+* RMSE Energy: 15.5 meV/atom (first stage); 1.7 meV / atom (second stage)
+* RMSE Forces: 58.2 meV/Ang (first stage); 56.8 meV/Ang (second stage)
+* Time: approx. 5 minutes

 ---

 ### Exercise 2.2: fine-tune foundation model:

+> Note:
+> In this exercise, when running `mace.sh` for the first time, MACE will download the foundation model.
+Therefore, an internet connection is required
+> for this exercise.

 In this exercise, we will fine-tune a foundation model using the training and test data sets from Exercise 2.1.
 There are different ways to fine-tune a model in MACE (see [Fine-tuning Foundation Models](https://mace-docs.readthedocs.io/en/latest/guide/finetuning.html) and